-TVS's predecessors Southern Television had made the plucky but unlucky Saturday Banana, hosted by Bill Oddie up until the end of 1979, replacing it with the titanic Tiswas, brought in from ATV.
-Their unwillingness to even consider replacing it with another local production couldn't have endeared them to those charged with awarding the next round of ITV franchises in 1981.
-Sure enough, Southern was given its marching orders and a much more professional team in the shape of TVS was awarded the contract.
+TVS's predecessors Southern Television had made the plucky but unlucky Saturday Banana, hosted by the great Bill Oddie, but like so many other ITV channels in the end they gave in and replaced it with the titanic Tiswas, brought in from ATV.
+Their unwillingness to even consider replacing it with another local production couldn't have endeared them to those charged with awarding the next round of ITV franchises in 1981, and sure enough, Southern was given its marching orders and a much more professional team in the shape of TVS was awarded the contract.

 The Daily Mirror, presumably quoting TVS' own press release, claimed that Number